elastic/detection-rules/hunting/aws/docs/secretsmanager_high_frequency_get_secret_value.md

 - `user_agent.name` field can provide additional context on the tool or application making the API calls.
 If not `aws-sdk` or known application, investigate further.
 - Review the `source.*` fields for the IP address and geographical location of the request and compare with the user's typical behavior
 - The `aws.cloudtrail.user_identity.arn` field can provide additional context on the user making the request and their role permissions.
 Recent changes to role permissions or unusual logins may indicate a compromised account
+- `user_agent.name` field can provide additional context on the tool or application making the API calls.
+If not `aws-sdk` or known application, investigate further.

 ## MITRE ATT&CK Techniques